December 7th (film): 32-minute version

-Longer (82 minutes) Version
+82-minute version

 The short version of December 7th, as described above, was cut down by John Ford and film editor Robert Parrish from the longer film completed under Gregg Toland's direction.
 Toland's version included a long prologue, consisting of a staged argument between "Uncle Sam" (Walter Huston) and "Mr. C" (Harry Davenport), who refers to himself as Uncle Sam's "conscience."
 The middle portion, depicting the attack and its aftermath, is largely the same as in the shorter version, although a few shots have been cut.
 There is also a final epilogue in the longer version, depicting a conversation between the ghost of a U.S. Navy sailor (Dana Andrews) and the ghost of a dead soldier from World War I (Paul Hurst).
 This summary concentrates on the prologue and epilogue.

 Prologue

-After an opening with the same shots as in the shorter versio—of damage from the Japanese attack and of the memos from Secretaries Stimson and Knox—the film begins with shots of the Hawaiian landscape.
+After an opening with the same shots as in the shorter version—of damage from the Japanese attack and of the memos from Secretaries Stimson and Knox—the film begins with shots of the Hawaiian landscape.
 The day is marked as December 6, the day before the attack.
 We next see Uncle Sam ("U.S." played by Walter Huston) in a house on a hilltop in Honolulu, dictating a letter to a "Miss Kim" for a recipient named "Jonathan."
 Uncle Sam extols the physical beauty of this "heaven," claiming that he is going to take his shoes off and relax.
 He is interrupted, though, by the appearance of Mr. C (Henry Davenport).
 Miss Kim is dismissed, and two resume the friendly quarrels they've had since the writing of the U.S. Constitution.
 Mr. C claims that he has come to "go over the books" for the year 1941 since "there's some balancing to be done."